Jen Kirkman: Comedy writing

 Kirkman's first book, I Can Barely Take Care of Myself: Tales From a Happy Life Without Kids, was published in hardcover on April 16, 2013, and was listed on The New York Times Non-Fiction Best Seller list.
 In late 2013, she signed her second book deal with Simon & Schuster, a follow-up to her best-selling debut.
 Her second book, I Know What I'm Doing and Other Lies I Tell Myself: Dispatches from a Life Under Construction, was published in April 2016.
 She also has several published essays, which have been included in Rejected: Tales of the Failed, Dumped & Canceled and Bad Sex: We Did It So You Don't Have To.

 In 2001, Kirkman founded Girlcomic.net with fellow comedian Becky Donohue.
 The website featured interviews with comedians such as Joy Behar, Margaret Cho, Sue Murphy, Amy Poehler and Sarah Silverman.
 On the intention of the website, Kirkman stated that the "one thing about feeling like there are still threads of sexism is women can get discouraged and we wanted [to encourage] girls to write funny stories and we wanted to interview famous female comics to let their stories get out.
 It was meant to be positive and cool and we included men on the site too."
 Regular updates to the website ceased in 2003, and the domain was ultimately closed in 2006.

 In 2021, Kirkman joined The Marvelous Mrs. Maisel as a stand-up consultant for the jokes told by the character of Midge Maisel.

 Influences

 Kirkman has cited Joan Rivers, Howard Stern, Roseanne Barr, Dave Chappelle, Chris Rock and David Spade as having an influence on her sense of humor.

-As an eight-year-old, she would sneak over to a friend's house to watch Sam Kinison and George Carlin comedy specials on HBO. "[Kinison] was a big thing for me," she said.
-"Someone is yelling, I'm not in trouble, and it's funny."
+As an eight-year-old, she would sneak over to a friend's house to watch Sam Kinison and George Carlin comedy specials on HBO. " [Kinison] was a big thing for me," she said, "Someone is yelling, I'm not in trouble, and it's funny."
 She has cited Morrissey as perhaps her greatest influence, and although she is "nothing like him," his ability "to say morbid things with a sense of humor is now in my DNA."

 Personal life

 On August 21, 2009, Kirkman married writer/director Neil Mahoney in a private ceremony at the Wayside Inn in Sudbury, Massachusetts.
-On the August 25, 2011 episode of Chelsea Lately, she revealed she was no longer married.
+They divorced in 2011 which she explored in her memoir.
+On the August 25, 2011, episode of Chelsea Lately, she revealed she was no longer married.